nest/nest-simulator/doc/userdoc/installation/mac_install.rst

 #.
 Create a build directory outside the NEST sources and change into it.

 #.
-Double check that you have activated a virtual environment as in .
+Double check that you have activated a virtual environment.

 #.
 Configure NEST by running